Master of Fine Arts in Creative Media (MFACM)

 |Total||54 credit units|

 Fellowship awards are available for local students admitted to this programme under the Fellowships Scheme supported by the HKSAR Government.
-Local students admitted to the programme will be invited to submit applications for the fellowships.
+Selected local students admitted to the programme will be invited to submit applications for the fellowships.

 Enquiry on Programmes: